 AASW accredits new courses with provisional accreditation.
 For graduates of these courses, this provides certainty that their course meets the principles, standards and graduate attributes for social work education in Australia set-out in the Australian Social Work Education and Accreditation Standards (ASWEAS).

 ACAP undertakes to act at all times in a professional and ethical manner.
 Staff and agents of the College must abide by the professional standards expected of education and training providers communicated in ACPET’s Code of Ethics.
 Staff are also expected to abide by the ethical standards relevant for their profession.
 Staff and students of the College planning to undertake human research must obtain research approval through the NPI’s Human Research Ethics Committee (HREC) before commencing the research.
 NPI’s HREC is registered with the National Health and Medical Research Council (NHMRC).
-For further information refer to www.acap.edu.au/research.
+For further information refer to the ACAP Research page.

 ACAP is dedicated to providing a range of recognised and rewarding educational pathways from other educational providers into, between and from our VET and higher education programs.
 This provides enjoyment of quality educational experiences with maximum credit recognition (advanced standing) for previous studies, helping you complete your qualification sooner.
 It also provides clarity of access to an education continuum to further degree studies.
 For further information refer to the College’s Credit Arrangements Policy, including Formalised Articulations Schedule and Credit Limitations, which can be downloaded from www.acap.edu.au/managing-my-course/a-z-policies/

 The quality of the student experience is central to the educational purpose of ACAP and the College recognises that the provision of a safe environment for study and learning and living free from the risk of harassment, intimidation, robbery and assault are preconditions to enhanced feelings of safety, positive and beneficial to overall student welfare and enhanced student experience.